Robust Signal Recovery in Hadamard Spaces: Heteroscedastic Laws of Large Numbers

 where $\|\cdot\|_{F}$ denotes the Frobenius norm.
 The unique geodesic between $A$ and $B$ is given by

 (see \cite{kim}).
 This exemplifies a typical phenomenon in geodesic spaces -- in the worst case, one has to \textit{measure} the distance between two points by computing the length of a geodesic.
 In other words, computing a geodesic between two points is in general no more costly than computing the distance between them.
-For the Fr\'echet mean, this implies that plugging in a single point in the optimization problem is about as expensive as computing the inductive mean.
+Still, computing geodesics may be a non-trivial or computationally expensive task, as can be seen from the example above.
+Hence, one in general prefers to use an iterative approximation scheme, such as the proximal point algorithm (see Section \ref{sec:means}), to compute the Fr\'echet mean.
+However, evaluating the objective function for the Fr\'echet mean once, requires the computation of $n$ distances, which in general is computationally as costly as computing the inductive mean.
 In practice, data may also arrive in an online fashion, and one wants to update the predictors once new data is available.
-For the Fr\'echet mean, one has to solve a new optimization problem, while the inductive mean allows for easy online updates.
+For the Fr\'echet mean, one has to solve a new optimization problem in general, while the inductive mean allows for easy online updates.
 Hence Sturm \cite{sturm} and subsequent authors \cite{antezana2023,choi-toeplitz} frequently focused on the inductive mean instead.
+However, it is an open problem whether $d(S_{n},b_{n}) \to 0$ for general sequences of points $(x_{n})_{n\in \mathbb{N}}$.